Raffy Tulfo: Personal life

 Tulfo is married to Jocelyn Pua, the incumbent representative for ACT-CIS Partylist since 2019.
 They had two wedding ceremonies – at the Office of the Municipal Circuit Trial Court in Luna, Isabela on June 24, 1993, and at the Little Quiapo restaurant in Quezon City on January 20, 1995.
 Together, they have two children and one grandson.

-His daughter Maricel (born 1992) also hosts his programs Wanted sa Radyo and Idol in Action.
+His daughter Maricel (born 1992) hosts his programs Wanted sa Radyo and Idol in Action.
 His son Ralph Wendell (born 1996) is the incumbent representative of the 2nd district of Quezon City since 2022.

 Julieta Nacpil Licup claimed that she and Tulfo married on October 25, 1982, at a civil wedding in Capas, Tarlac with supporting evidence and they have one daughter named Grendy, born in 1984.
-In addition, Julieta also claimed that Tulfo left her when she was five months pregnant with their child because of a misunderstanding.
+Julieta claimed that Tulfo left her when she was five months pregnant with their child because of a misunderstanding.
 Because they were not able to communicate with each other thereafter in 1984, Julieta thought that Tulfo was dead and filed paperwork within the Philippine courts with evidence of her attempts at finding him.

 The courts approved her petition to his presumptive death and she was able to remarry an American in 1992.
 As a result, Tulfo was sued for bigamy on June 10, 2019, as their marriage was not annulled.
-She also claimed that Tulfo also married another woman named Celedonia Amos in the United States in 1985.
-He also faced a disqualification case before Commission on Elections given those claims of his past marriages, but was later junked by the Commission's 2nd division because it "does not pertain to his qualification for elective office."
+She claimed that Tulfo married another woman named Celedonia Amos in the United States in 1985.
+He faced a disqualification case before Commission on Elections given those claims of his past marriages, but was later junked by the Commission's 2nd division because it "does not pertain to his qualification for elective office."